Su Song

 Su Song (蘇頌 (So͘ Siōng), 1020–1101), courtesy name Zirong (子容 (Chú-iông)), was a Chinese polymathic scientist and statesman who lived during the Song dynasty (960–1279).
 He excelled in numerous fields including but not limited to mathematics, astronomy, cartography, geography, metallurgy, mechanical engineering, hydraulic engineering, poetry, and statesmanship.

 Su Song was the engineer for a hydro-mechanical astronomical clock tower located in Kaifeng.
 It employed an early escapement mechanism.
 The escapement mechanism of Su's clock tower was invented by the Tang dynasty Buddhist monk Yi Xing and government official Liang Lingzan in 725 AD to operate a water-powered armillary sphere, however Su's armillary sphere was the first to utilize a mechanical clock drive.
 Su's clock tower also featured the oldest known endless power-transmitting chain drive, called the tian ti (天梯), or "celestial ladder", as depicted in his horological treatise.
 The clock tower had 133 different clock jacks to indicate and sound the hours.
-The clock was dismantled by the invading Jurchen army in 1127 AD, and although attempts were made to reassemble it, the tower was never successfully reinstated.
+The clock was dismantled and the armillary sphere moved south after the relocation of the capital from kaifeng in 1127 AD, and although attempts were made to reassemble it, the tower was never successfully reinstated.

 Su Song's treatise about the clock tower, Xinyi Xiangfayao (新儀象法要), was written in 1092 and received its official printed publication in 1094.
 The Xinyi Xiangfayao was Su's best-known treatise, but the polymath compiled other works as well.
 He completed a large celestial atlas of several star maps, several terrestrial maps, as well as a treatise on pharmacology.
 The latter discussed related subjects on mineralogy, zoology, botany, and metallurgy.